runquest/eureka/_study/nlp/neurological level.md

 ### 1 Environment
 *the where and the when*
 The environment is the place, the time and the people involved.
 You set the boundary on what to include.
-You may be successful only in specific circustmances or with particular people - *being in the right place at the right time*
+You may be successful only in specific circumstances or with particular people - *being in the right place at the right time*

 ### 2 Behaviour
 *the what*